 We own interests in the following entities and targeted funds.
-All entities are described in Note 6 to our financial statements attached to this prospectus, except for the EPF Growth Fund, LLC which was created in 2021.
+All entities are described in Note 6 to our financial statements attached to this prospectus.
 These entities and targeted funds are generally referred to in our financial statements and this prospectus as "unconsolidated partnerships."
 The ownership interests are: